 To explain, we need to start by defining exactly what deep learning is.

-Deep Learning mimics the human brain by using “neural networks” to learn by repeatedly performing a task slightly differently each time to improve the outcome.
-In this way, the computer “thinks” in the same way a human does based on experience.
-The difference is that the computer can process massive amounts of data and perform tasks at a much faster rate than a human would be able to, allowing them to solve complex problems and learn skills in a significantly shorter timeframe.
+Deep Learning is a subset of machine learning that mimics the human brain by using “neural networks” to learn by repeatedly performing a task slightly differently each time to improve the outcome.
+In this way, the computer “thinks” in the same way a human does, based on experience.
+The difference is that the computer can process massive amounts of customerdata and perform tasks at a much faster rate than a human would be able to, allowing them to solve complex problems and learn skills in a significantly shorter timeframe.

 Let’s take handwriting recognition as an example of how this works.
 In a traditional computer algorithm, the computer would have to be taught a series of rules to recognize each individual character.
 When you consider the number of variations in handwriting, this is a pretty much impossible task; and yet as humans, we manage to decipher many different kinds of handwriting without any trouble because the neural network in our brains is doing the work for us.